markusberg/ltpa/README.md

 ### Token validity

-When validating tokens, the library will only respect its internal `validity` setting, and will disregard the expiration-date setting in provided tokens.
-This behaviour will change in version 2.
+When validating token expiration, the library will only respect its internal `validity` setting, and will disregard the expiration-date setting in provided tokens.
+To force the library to use the actual timestamp in the token, use the setStrictExpirationValidation() method.
+This behaviour might change in version 2.

 ### Character set